Militant South Africa union snubs Lonmin "peace deal"

 JOHANNESBURG South Africa's militant AMCU union refused to sign a "peace deal" with platinum company Lonmin on Thursday, undermining government-backed efforts to open pay talks and end a four-week strike scarred by deadly violence.

-While Lonmin, the world's number three platinum producer, signed the accord with the National Union of Mineworkers (NUM) and other labour groups in the early hours, representatives of the Association of Mineworkers and Construction Union (AMCU) declined to put their names to the agreement.
+While Lonmin, the world's number three platinum producer, signed the accord with the National Union of Mineworkers (NUM) and other labor groups in the early hours, representatives of the Association of Mineworkers and Construction Union (AMCU) declined to put their name to the agreement.

+"We didn't sign," AMCU National Treasurer Jimmy Gamma told Reuters, declining to give further details.

-AMCU-affiliated miners at the Marikana platinum mine where police shot dead 34 striking rock-drill operators last month in the deadliest security incident since the end of apartheid said they were not interested in a deal that failed to include a basic wage hike to 12,500 rand (943 pounds) a month - double what they now earn.
+AMCU-affiliated miners at the Marikana platinum mine where police shot dead 34 striking rock-drill operators last month said they were not interested in a deal that failed to include a basic wage hike to 12,500 rand ($1,500) a month - double what they now earn.

 Lonmin said it was open to talks with AMCU and striking workers on their wage demands - provided they returned to work by a Monday deadline - even though analysts say the company can ill afford such an increase.

-Finance Minister Pravin Gordhan told reporters he did not think the labour stand-off at Lonmin would affect the growth of Africa's biggest economy in "any significant way."

-The strike has so far cost Lonmin about $95 million in lost output at its operations about 100 km (60 miles) northwest of Johannesburg.
+On Wednesday, more than 3,000 striking miners marched through streets near the mine, 100 km (60 miles) northwest of Johannesburg, in the largest protest since the August 16 shooting, South Africa's bloodiest security incident since the end of apartheid in 1994.

+There was no violence, though some of the stick-waving demonstrators threatened to burn the mine to the ground and kill its management if their demands for better pay and working conditions were not met.

-Lonmin shares, which had lost 25 percent of their value since August 16, were up as much as 5 percent in afternoon trade in London amid hopes that the "peace deal" would open up a path to a settlement, despite AMCU's holding out.
+Lonmin shares, which had lost 25 percent of their value since August 16, jumped around 5 percent in early trade in Johannesburg and London amid hopes that the "peace deal" would open up a path to a settlement, despite AMCU's holding out.

 "With this agreement the moment has arrived for AMCU and the striking workers to show whether or not they can function in a peaceful environment," said Gideon du Plessis of the Solidarity union of skilled workers.